MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-246-update.md

 ### Use Workload identity federation in Azure integration tests

 In June, the Azure Identity libraries for.NET, C++, Go, Java, JavaScript, and Python [added support for workload identity federation](https://devblogs.microsoft.com/azure-sdk/improve-security-posture-in-azure-service-connections-with-azurepipelinescredential/).
-This added the ability for code executed from the [AzureCLI@2](/azure/devops/pipelines/tasks/reference/azure-cli-v2) and [AzurePowerShell@5](/azure/devops/pipelines/tasks/reference/azure-powershell-v5) tasks to authenticate with Microsoft Entra (for example,to access Azure) with the `AzurePipelinesCredential` class.
+This added the ability for code executed from the [AzureCLI@2](/azure/devops/pipelines/tasks/reference/azure-cli-v2) and [AzurePowerShell@5](/azure/devops/pipelines/tasks/reference/azure-powershell-v5) tasks to authenticate with Microsoft Entra (for example, to access Azure) with the `AzurePipelinesCredential` class.

 Many customers are using the Azure Identity libraries in integration tests invoked from other tasks.
-We have now added support for `AzurePipelinesCredential` to the [DotNetCoreCLI@2](/azure/devops/pipelines/tasks/reference/dotnet-core-cli-v2), [Maven@4](/azure/devops/pipelines/tasks/reference/maven-v4) and [VSTest@3](/azure/devops/pipelines/tasks/reference/vstest-v3) tasks.
+We've now added support for `AzurePipelinesCredential` to the [DotNetCoreCLI@2](/azure/devops/pipelines/tasks/reference/dotnet-core-cli-v2), [Maven@4](/azure/devops/pipelines/tasks/reference/maven-v4) and [VSTest@3](/azure/devops/pipelines/tasks/reference/vstest-v3) tasks.

 You can set the `connectedService` property to an Azure service connection configured with workload identity federation.
 The `AzurePipelinesCredential` requires `SYSTEM_ACCESSTOKEN` to be set.